What is Share Buyback/Repurchase?

 Regardless, certain companies may resort to this practice when their stock valuation decreases.
 It is mainly done to prevent their capital from eroding further.

-As a means to identify the actual motive behind the stock buyback, investors should factor in a few things like the current trends in stock prices and current earnings per share.
+As a means to identify the actual motive behind the stock buyback, investors should factor in a few things, like the current trends in stock prices and current earnings per share.
 Additionally, it will help them understand the implications of such a decision.

-Dividend Vs Share Buyback
+Difference Between Dividend and Share Buyback

 Though share buybacks and dividends are different ways of rewarding a company’s shareholders, their significance is entirely different.
 To understand the concept better, individuals need to become familiar with the difference between the two and their underlying purpose.